 No provision in the Articles discriminates against an existing or prospective holder of securities, as a result of such shareholder owning a substantial amount of shares.
 However, the Companies Law extends the disclosure requirements applicable to office holders as described in "Board Practices" under "Management" above, to a controlling shareholder in a public company.
-For purposes of the issues described in these paragraphs, the Companies Law defines a controlling shareholder a shareholder who can direct the activities of the company, including a presumption that a person who holds 25% or more of the voting rights at the company's general meeting, provided there is no other person that holds more than 50% of the voting rights in such company, is a controlling shareholder.
-If two or more shareholders are interested parties in the same transaction, their shareholders are parties to a voting agreement, their interests are also generally combined for the purposes of calculating percentages.
+For purposes of the issues described in these paragraphs, the Companies Law defines a controlling shareholder who can direct the activities of the company, including a presumption that a person who holds 25% or more of the voting rights at the company's general meeting, provided there is no other person that holds more than 50% of the voting rights in such company, is a controlling shareholder.
+If two or more shareholders are interested parties in the same transaction, their shareholdings are combined for the purposes of calculating the percentages held by them.
+If two or more shareholders are parties to a voting agreement, their interests are also generally combined for the purposes of calculating percentages.